Give It 2 U: Synopsis and reception

 The video is set on a football field and features a cameo by Thicke's son, Julian Fuego, as well as college dance teams from Albany State University and Alabama State University.
 Several dancers called "Luxury Girls" are shown dressed up like bottles of champagne, rolls of $100 bills and tins of caviar with others holding up Paper Mache models of lobsters, sushi and other luxurious foods.
-2 Chainz enters the field leading a parade float labelled the "Ass Float" while Kendrick enters on a miniature car.
+2 Chainz enters the field leading a parade float labeled the "Ass Float" while Kendrick enters on a miniature car.
 The video ends with every girl dancing to the song with Robin Thicke.

 Carrie Battan of Pitchfork praised the video, referring to it as "valiant effort to top the mania induced by 'Blurred Lines'".
 Lacey Seidman of VH1 described the video a "delight", commenting that Thicke "unleashes an arsenal of fun foolishness in the Diane Martel-directed video".

 Live performances

 Thicke performed the song at the 2013 MTV Video Music Awards in a medley alongside "Blurred Lines" and Miley Cyrus's "We Can't Stop".
 Kendrick Lamar and 2 Chainz accompanied Thicke, performing their verses from the remixed version of the song.
 Phillip Mlynar of MTV News described the performance as having a "football referee–themed vibe", as Thicke donned a black-and-white stripped suit with cheerleader-themed dancers surrounding him.
 "Give It 2 U" was regularly performed as the opening number on Thicke's debut headlining tour, the Blurred Lines Tour (2014).